qemu/u-boot/doc/develop/logging.rst

 Add a printf() format string pragma so that log statements are checked properly

-Enhance the log console driver to show level / category / file / line information

-Add a command to add new log records and delete existing records.
+Add a command to delete existing log records.

-Provide additional log() functions - e.g. logc() to specify the category

 Logging API
 -----------